sanjibRanjan/onlineexamination-demo/README.md

 # OnlineExamination-demo
 This is my first Git Repository and it is based on conducting an online examination.
-Author :- SAnjib Ranjan SAh
+Author :- Sanjib Ranjan Sah